 Most people find this plant fascinating - it's not often that you get to see a plant producing its young right on the edge of its leaves.
-Kalanchoe daigremontiana, the Maternity plant, or Mother of Thousands is one of the few that do this.
+Kalanchoe daigremontiana, the Maternity plant, or Mother of Thousands (or millions) is one of the few that do this.

 It's known as vivaparous, or live bearing, and the tiny plants are exact duplicates of the adult plant, but much smaller.